-Water Based Concrete Stains: These color additives make use of the porous nature of concrete, penetrating its surface in order to stain the material dimensionally using a precise chemical reaction.
-What results is a soft tinting effect that doesn’t cover up the natural features of the material, and actually allows it to breathe somewhat, so excess moisture can be released when necessary.
+These color additives make use of the porous nature of concrete, penetrating its surface in order to stain the material dimensionally using a precise chemical reaction.
+What results is a soft tinting effect that doesn’t cover up the natural features of the material, and allows it to breathe somewhat, so excess moisture can be released when necessary.

-Carpets and Rugs: Many people complain that concrete, even when styled, is still too harsh and hard for a social living room setting.
-However, this can be offset to some extent by the simple use of throw rugs and carpets.
-A few colorful, warm, and soft pieces placed in strategic locations, can do a lot to soften some of the harsher effects of this flooring.
+- Carpets and rugs: Many people complain that concrete, even when styled, is still too harsh and hard for a social living room setting.
+This can be offset to some extent by the simple use of throw rugs and carpets.
+A few colorful, warm, and soft pieces placed in strategic locations can do a lot to soften some of the harsher effects of this flooring.
 Place them down the length of halls and in heavily trafficked areas to keep feet warm, or use them as a centerpiece to draw the eye towards the focal point of the room.

 One of the biggest drawbacks to using this material in the living room is the fact that it is going to be rather cold underfoot.
 That is because concrete is a great conductor of heat, so in the summer it can warm quickly, but in the winter that heat will flee, leaving your surfaces feeling cool and chilly.

-However, the flip side to that is the fact that concrete is a great medium for radiant below floor heating systems.
-Because it readily picks up and transmits heat energy, the warmth will quickly spread up, and through the floor.
+The flip side to that is the fact that concrete is a great medium for radiant below floor heating systems.
+Since it readily picks up and transmits heat energy, the warmth will quickly spread up, and through the floor.
 This will not only instantly toast your toes, but can also help to heat the entire room in an efficient, ecologically friendly way.